akshatjain04/testserver-cucumber/README.md

 mvn clean install
 ```

-To build and install it in your local maven repository.
+To build and install the artefacts in your local maven repository - the packaged jar is created in the root
+target folder.

 ## API Testing Vocabulary